Game Industry Pushes Back Against Efforts To Restore Gameplay Servers - Slashdot

 City of Heroes (Score:2)

-Product lifetimes (Score:2)
+Product lifetimes (Score:3)

 If only there was some consumer protection law that requires a product guaranteed to last at least for a reasonable life cycle of said product...
 For software running on a supported computer, this would be infinite, as the computer itself is more likely to decay compared to the software running on it.